-Show Hidden Groups
+Show Hidden Groups in Privilege Management

 Some application groups are hidden by default, for example application groups prefixed by (Default) in the QuickStart Policy.
 You can show or hide application groups in Privilege Management for Mac.

 To hide an application group: